Your Assurance of Quality Care

 Induction Programme of Learning

-- Prevention of any forms of abuse or exploitation of the person receiving care and ‘whistle-blowing’
+Prevention of any forms of abuse and ‘whistle-blowing’ procedure.

 To ensure that we provide a high quality workforce, the standards for our managers and staff are based on the National Occupational Standards for the Care Industry set by the National Training Organisation.
 Our Induction programme leads to the Care Certificate which was developed jointly by Skills for Care, Health Education England and Skills for Health.